 MORTIZ

-Although this name has a bit of a grandpa vibe, Moritz still has a certain charm we can't help but fall for.
-Moritz hasn't quite made a splash in the United States, but the name has been popular in countries such as Germany, Austria, and Switzerland, and was the name of one of the main characters in the musical Spring Awakening.
+Moritz hasn’t quite made a splash in the United States, but the name has been popular in countries such as Germany, Austria, and Switzerland, and was the name of one of the main characters in the musical Spring Awakening.

 LINA

 Little Lina — we love this name!
-Originally Lina was the shortened form of several longer names with -lina in them (think Carolina, Paulina, Angelina, etc.), but now has become a very popular name for German girls in its own right.
-Here in the United States, Lina has also had a burst in popularity, and since 2009 it has been quickly climbing baby name charts.
+Originally Lina was the shortened form of several longer names with -lina in them (think Carolina, Paulina, Angelina, etc.), but now has become a popular name for German girls in its own right.

 OSKAR

 Oskar is a solid name that has a lot of history.
-Derived from a Norman baronial name, Oskar was taken from a French name meaning "golden city."
-Several people, however, believe the name Oskar was created by novelist Fanny Burney, who named a character Oskar in her book Evelina in 1778.
+Derived from a Norman baronial name, Oskar was taken from a French name meaning “golden city.”

 NELE

-Nele is not only a unique name, but has an unusual spelling that is bound to catch a few eyes.
-A variation on the name Nelle, both names are derived from the name Ellen, which was originally a variant of Helen, but is commonly a variant of Eleanor.
-Both Helen and Eleanor are derived from the Greek root ēlē, which means "light, torch, or bright."
+Nele is not only an unusual name but has an interesting spelling that is bound to catch a few eyes.
+A variation on the name Nelle, both names are derived from the name Ellen, which was originally a variant of Helen but is commonly a variant of Eleanor.

 ANTON

 Anton is a name with literary origins (think Anton Chekov, the Russian author and playwright).
 But as a name, Anton has been derived from the Latin Antonius, an old Roman family name of unknown etymology.
-In popular folk traditions, the name means “priceless” and “of inestimable worth.”

 MAJA

-Maja is a name that is probably more popular in both Scandinavia and the Slavic, but in Germany the name has really popped.
 Derived from the name Maia, it comes from Greek mythology where Maia was one of the Pleiades and seven daughters of Atlas.
-Maja is sometimes translated as "little mother."
+Maja is sometimes translated as “little mother.”

 FABIAN

-We love the name Fabian — it has a certain romantic quality that we can't get over.
-Taken from the Latin Fabianua, which means "of Fabius," Fabian is derived from the Old Roman family name Fabius.
-Ultimately it all comes back to one derivative of the Latin faba, which means "a bean."
-Little bean — how cute!
+We love the name Fabian — it has a certain romantic quality that we can’t get over.
+Taken from the Latin Fabianua, which means “of Fabius,” Fabian is derived from the Old Roman family name Fabius.

 ALINA

-The name Alina is from the Latin Aline, a Germanic contraction of Adelina, which means "little noble one."
-But just because the the name is popular overseas doesn't mean that Alina hasn't slowly but steadily grown in favor in the United States.
-In 2017, the name was the 186th most popular girl's name in the country.
+But just because the the name is popular overseas doesn’t mean that Alina hasn’t slowly but steadily grown in favor in the United States.
+In 2017, the name was the 186th most popular girl’s name in the country.

 NICO

-Nico is a short, cute, and peppy name that we can't get enough of.
-Short for Nikodemos, Nico is a Greek compound name composed of the elements nikē, which means "victory," and dēmos, which means "people or population."
-One could understand Nico to mean "victory of the people."
+Nico is a short, cute, and peppy name that we can’t get enough of.
+Short for Nikodemos, Nico is a Greek compound name composed of the elements nikē, which means “victory,” and dēmos, which means “people or population.”

 EMELY

-Emely is a nice twist on a classic — and perfect for parents who are looking for a name that is more traditionally American but still unique.
-The English cognate of the Latin Aemilia, the name comes from Aemiliu, an old Roman family name probably derived from aemulus, which means "trying to equal or excel, rival."
+The English cognate of the Latin Aemilia, the name comes from Aemiliu, an old Roman family name probably derived from aemulus, which means “trying to equal or excel, rival.”

 FLORIAN

-Saint Florian was an early Christian saint, which gives the name some strong religious roots.
-Taken from the Roman name Florianus, Florian is derived from Latin flos, which means "flower."
-Although Florian is most popular in Germany, Austria, Belgium, and Switzerland, it has yet to hit it big in the United States — but that means there's still time for those looking for an unusual name.
+Although Florian is most popular in Germany, Austria, Belgium, and Switzerland, it has yet to hit it big in the United States — but that means there’s still time for those looking for an unusual name.

 JANA

-A name that's popular all over the world, Jana has Czech, Slovak, and German origins.
-The name can be the shortened form of the name Johanna, but is also the equivalent of Jane in Germany and means "God's Gracious Gift."
-Jana his its peak in popularity in the United States in the '70s, but we think it's about time for a comeback.
+A name that’s popular all over the world, Jana has Czech, Slovak, and German origins.
+The name can be the shortened form of the name Johanna, but is also the equivalent of Jane in Germany and means “God’s gracious gift.”

 NILS